samwiddowson/dbd/README.md

 ## Road map

 -   CURRENT FOCUS: index resource wads for texture data
-    -   WadReader.getResourceData()
-        -   get string[] for patches
-        -   this will be userful for validating wads later
     -   new ResourceParser required
     -   ResourceComparator.addResources()
     -   ReleasePackager.#indexWadResources() to tie it all together